 Like the creation of the Universe, the exhibition starts with the Big Bang theory.
 In this first room, visitors will “feel” how the Earth was created and discover its evolution.

-In the museum it is possible to find yourself face to face with an extinct dinosaur, in the middle of an earthquake, feel the humid heat of a tropical forest, and fly over Scotland’s prehistoric glacier.
-The evolution of the country’s inhabitants or the climate change are also exposed in Our Dynamic Earth.
+In the museum, it is possible to find yourself face to face with an extinct dinosaur, in the middle of an earthquake, feel the humid heat of a tropical forest, and fly over Scotland’s prehistoric glacier.
+The evolution of the country’s inhabitants and climate change are also exposed in the numerous exhibitions in Our Dynamic Earth.

 Finally, visitors are shown a 3D projection in the Planetarium.

 Could be more interactive

 Our Dynamic Earth tells the story of the creation of the planet Earth and could be extremely interesting if it had more hands-on and interactive exhibitions, but most of the rooms just tell the story of various processes that have shaped the Earth.

 23 March – October:

 Open daily: 10 am – 5:30 pm

 November – 22 March:

 Wednesday – Sunday: 10 am – 5:30 pm